The Best Guide to Picking the Right Interop Protocols for Your Chain

 Winner: Across

-Speed isn't just about technology—it's about risk tolerance.
 Across achieves 2-second transfers because solvers compete on speed, with the most aggressive ones watching the mempool and releasing funds before transactions even confirm.
-This creates a fascinating market dynamic where user experience improves as solver competition intensifies.
+Stargate and LayerZero are more predictable but inherently slower.
+The trade-off: Across needs active solvers on your routes, while Stargate/LayerZero work immediately but can't match solver speeds.

 Start Building Your Interoperable Chain Today